Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: STF problem formulation for LST

-This section defines the STF problem mathematically, introduces the relevant notations, and explains how DL is integrated.
-It also categorizes the various loss functions used during the training process and presents the evaluation metrics employed to assess model performance.
+This section presents a mathematical formulation of the STF problem for LST estimation.
+We introduce the relevant notations, describe how DL models are incorporated into the fusion process, categorize the loss functions commonly used during training, and outline the evaluation metrics employed to assess model performance.